Vakar/jagent/README.md

 # HR

-HR is a solution for freelance human recruiters.
-It's provides simple work with multiple companies.
+HR is a solution for human recruiters.
+It provides simple work with multiple vacancies.

 ## Installation